culshoefer/codeCurriculum-gitbook/chapter1.md

 2
 1
 ```
-###For loops
-problem: For loops require knowledge about iterators -> lists -> maybe after arrays?

-##Exercises for loops
-guessing game

 ## Arrays and Whack-A-Mole
 There are many more data types in Python.
 One very widely used data type are lists.